-Tarantino is first and foremost an exquisite storyteller.
-Of course, it’s in his way and on his own terms but make no mistake, this is a beautifully crafted, finely nuanced, multi-layered story that you cannot help but sink into.
+Tarantino is foremost an exquisite storyteller.
+It’s in his way and on his own terms but make no mistake, this is a beautifully crafted, finely nuanced, multi-layered story that you cannot help but sink into.

 The movie, far from being the dark and sinister offering as I suspected it might be, while not being quite the opposite, is still a movie about love and relationships.
 While there’s always the shadow of the Manson family hanging over the characters and a sense of foreboding as we edge close to that night, it’s never allowed to weigh down the story.

 Tate is shown as an exuberant, happy young woman who delights in going to a cinema, watching herself in a movie and feeling thrilled when the audience laugh when they’re supposed to and even applaud.
 And I didn’t sense this was to counteract the horror of her fate, but is just the way Tarantino wants us to know her.